-Working as a graphic designer for almost nine years with different means of design including digital, print, and multimedia, previewing my work before submitting has become a habit.
+Working as a graphic designer for over ten years with different means of design including digital, print, and multimedia, previewing my work before submitting has become a habit.
 A good one.
-Well, I’ve learned from my mistakes.

 Take colors as an example, because they can be quite tricky.
 Once I printed my 3000 copies of brochures for a vape expo without previewing ahead.
 The colors and shadows on the artwork came out quite different from viewing it on the screen.
 What a disaster.

 So yes, it’s important to preview your artwork.
 In this tutorial, you will learn four different types of viewing modes in Adobe Illustrator and some useful tips for each one of them.